-Consider a database schema with information about points_of_interest and users (Fig. 1).
-The points_of_interest may be for example museums, monuments, archaeological places or zoos.
-We consider three context parameters as relevant to this application: location, temperature and accompanying_people.

-Users have preferences about points of interest that they express by providing a numeric score between 0 and 1.
-The degree of interest that a user expresses for a point of interest depends on the values of the context parameters.
-For example, a user may visit different places depending on the current temperature, for instance, user Mary may give to Acropolis that is an open-air place, a lower score when the weather is cold than when the weather is warm.
+Consider a database schema with information about points\of\interest and users (Fig. 1).
+The points\of\interest may for example be museums, monuments, archaeological places, zoos.
+We consider three context parameters as relevant to this application: location, temperature and accompanying\people.
+Users have preferences about points\of\interest that they express by providing a numeric score between 0 and 1.
+The degree of interest that a user expresses for a point\of\interest depends on the values of the context parameters.
+For example, a user may visit different places depending on the current temperature, for instance, user Mary may give Acropolis that is an open-air place, a lower score when the weather is cold than when the weather is warm.
 We consider temperature to take one of the following values: freezing, cold, mild, warm, and hot.
 Furthermore, the location of users may also affect their preferences, for example, a user may prefer to visit places that are nearby her current location.
 Similarly, the result of a query depends on the accompanying people that might be friends, family, and none.
 For example, a zoo may be a better place to visit than a brewery in the context of family.